 Comfort in Music

-When they learned of JFK's assassination, some of the musician thought the concert should be cancelled.
-Henry Cabot, the president of the BSO's board of trustees, told them to stay.
-On the day his father died, he went to the Boston Symphony Orchestra for comfort.
+When they learned of JFK’s assassination, some of the musicians thought the concert should be cancelled.
+But Henry Cabot, the president of the BSO’s board of trustees, told them to stay.
+On the day his father died, he went to the Boston Symphony Orchestra for comfort, he said.

-Shisler couldn't listen to the WGBH broadcast afterward.
-He continued as the BSO's librarian until his retirement in 2014 -- after 61 years with the orchestra.
-He played viola in the Boston Pops and worked as Arthur Fiedler's personal librarian, assistant and chauffeur.
+Shisler couldn’t listen to the WGBH broadcast afterward.
+He continued as the BSO’s librarian until his retirement in 2014 — after 61 years with the orchestra.
+He also played viola in the Boston Pops and worked as Arthur Fiedler’s personal librarian, assistant and chauffeur.